sung3784/PROJECT/README.md

 Description

+This project is personel project after I learned html , javascript

 purpose : matching the Customer who are enough to pay cleanning fee and Cleaner like housekeepers

 developed date : 7 days